Prescriptions

 • by using the ‘repeat prescription form’ available at the reception desk.

-If an urgent prescription is required please tell the receptionist.
-The doctor may need to see the patient before issuing a prescription.
+If an urgent prescription is required please speak to a receptionist.
+The doctor may need to see you patient before issuing a prescription.

 Please note: When ordering your repeat prescription by phone or by the repeat prescription form it is important in order for us to process your request safely we need the following information